AGlanborgBTH/jaramverk-backend/README.md

 ## Installation

 To install this API, one must first download the content featured in this folder and place it in the desired directory.
-Afterwards one must then the command `npm install`.
+Afterwards one must simply run then the command `npm install`.

 After node (npm) has installed all the dependencies, one must simply run the API with the command `npm start`.